Social activities help you meet new people and strengthen your relationships.

 If you really want to take your friendship to the next step, traveling is one of the best ways to do it.
 Of course, traveling can be risky because you’re spending so much time together.
 But if you both have a desire to visit the same place, it might be worth discussing if you should plan a vacation!

-Our comprehensive guide has more tips on how to make friends.
+Our comprehensive guide has more tips on how to make friends being an introvert.